ess-dmsc/jenkins-shared-library/MANUAL.md

 ### `createBuilders(Closure pipeline)`

 Return a map of builders to be passed to a Jenkins `parallel` step.
-The argument is a parameterised *Closure*, where the parameter is the container interface (see section below), defined with curly braces and the parameter name before an arrow:
+The argument is a parameterised *Closure* defined with curly braces and the parameter name before an arrow, where the parameter is the container interface (see section below):

 ```
 builders = pipelineBuilder.createBuilders { container ->